 noted between the grade 4 neutropenia group and healthy volunteers (Table 2).

-The purpose of this study was clarify the the NAD+-SIRT1 pathway in risk of developing starting cancer
+The purpose of this study was to clarify the role of the NAD+-SIRT1 pathway in risk of developing neutropenia after starting cancer

 points.
 First, the NAMPT activity was significantly lower in severe neutropenia

 patients before starting chemotherapy than in those without neutropenia.

 Second, the SIRT1 gene expression among patients with grade 0 to 3 neutropenia